aleksandrmaiorov/CKA_Study/README.md

 In this repo you can find code and examples I created during my preparation for CKA.
 Feel free to check and use it.

+## My Equipment
+Dell Optiplex Micro 3060
+Lenovo M900 x 2

-Keep working, keep doing, see you at work!
+# Keep working, keep doing, see you at work!